Barrett’s Esophagus

 After my father was diagnosed with it, I scoured the Internet to learn as much as I could about Barrett’s Esophagus.
 I learned that as many as millions go undiagnosed and untreated until it is too late.
 So this site will represent the culmination of my studies presented in a comprehensive yet accessible manner.
 While it may sound like a bold ambition, I hope this site will change hundreds if not thousands of lives for the better.

 It is also important to recognize and appreciate how even if you are diagnosed with Barrett’s Esophagus, you can still live a long and healthy life, so don’t become despondent.
+In fact knowing you have Barrett’s esophagus and getting regular check ups to monitor it can help you avoid developing other Barrett’s esophagus related conditions including esophageal cancer.

 Although doctors don’t yet know why, men appear to be three times more likely to develop Barrett’s Esophagus than women.
 It is also a disease which seems to have genetic traces, so if a family member experiences cancer of any part of the digestion system, you should let your doctor know.